-Music therapy is the intentional and focused use of music and/or music activities to facilitate change and improve quality in non-musical aspects of life.
+Music therapy is the intentional and focused use of music and music activities to facilitate change and improve quality in non-musical aspects of life.

-Music is therapeutically used to address/reach goals affecting physiological/physical, psychological/emotional, cognitive/thought patterns and social interaction.
+Music is therapeutically used to address and reach goals affecting physical, emotional, cognitive thought patterns and social interaction of the whole person.

 Music therapy sessions and interventions are designed to address needs and/or enhance quality of life and wellness.

 Individual sessions begin with a consultation, followed by a series of strategic outcome oriented and strength based interventions to achieve desired results.